Zenevia/Mat-354/suggested-problems/02-suggested-problems.md

 **(b)** $A = \\{\text{all nonnegative even integers}\\}$ (_Hint_: The formula for hyperbolic cosine [here](https://en.wikipedia.org/wiki/Hyperbolic_functions#Taylor_series_expressions) might be helpful.)

+Will we have to remember that for  test?

 ---

 **Problem 3**: Describe in complete detail a probability space that models each of the following scenarios.
 Be sure to check that the two requirements in the Discrete Probability Construction Lemma are both satisfied.